anushkakulkarni-tm/cronexpr/README.md

 Pre-defined cron expressions
 ---------------------------
-This is copied below from <https://en.wikipedia.org/wiki/Cron#Predefined_scheduling_definitions>, with text modified according to this implementation:

     Entry       Description                                                             Equivalent to
     @annually   Run once a year at midnight in the morning of January 1                 0 0 0 1 1 * *